yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/7_Run_Detection_Test.md

 behavior_monitoring     :"disabled"
 ```

-> By default configuration, Behavior Monitoirng is disabled.
-> You can run following command to enable it.
+By default, Behavior Monitoirng is **disabled**.
+To enable it run the following command
 ```sh
 sudo mdatp config behavior-monitoring --value enabled
 ```
-### Step 2: Create Test file for Behavior Monitoirng detection
+### Step 2: Create a Test file for Behavior Monitoirng Detection

-1. Open terminal on your macOS device.
+1. Open **Terminal** on your macOS device.
 2. Run the following command to create a test script file:
    ```sh
    touch BM_test.sh
    ```
-3. Run the following command to open nano editor:
+3. Open a file in **nano editor**.
    ```sh
    nano BM_test.sh
    ```
-4. Paste the following text to the **nano editor**
+4. Paste the following text to the editor.
     ```sh
    #! /usr/bin/bash
    echo " " >> /tmp/9a74c69a-acdc-4c6d-84a2-0410df8ee480.txt